slakbal/gotowebinar/README.md

 }
 ```

-The package will automatically log most errors for you to the Laravel log file, so you don't need to log them again.
+The package will automatically log some major events and response errors for you to your configured Laravel log file, so you don't need to log them again.
 For example:

 ```php
 [2017-09-21 00:14:38] local.ERROR: GOTOWEBINAR: DELETE - Not Found (404): Webinar with specified key does not exist.